 The purposes of this assessment are to evaluate the effectiveness of the WAC program and to discern where improvements can be made.
 Individual students and faculty WILL NOT be assessed.
 After students submit their materials, all data and scores will remain anonymous and confidential and will only be reported in aggregate form.

 With assistance from the Office of Institutional Effectiveness & Analysis, a stratified random sample of course sections across days of the week and class times will be selected from the pool of FAU WAC courses.

-Faculty will not be asked to have their classes participate in the assessment process more than once every four years.
+Faculty will not be asked to have their classes participate in the assessment process more than once every three years.

 The Assessment Process

 Before the term begins, the attached Explanation of WAC Study document will be distributed to faculty whose classes have been selected.
 Faculty will be asked to relate the instructions for the assessment project to their students.
-Students will receive an email with information on their role in the assessment project and well be directed to the attached Online Consent Form.
+Students will receive an email with information on their role in the assessment project and will be directed to the attached Online Consent Form.
 Each participant should anticipate spending approximately 15 minutes to complete the survey.
-To participate, they will use their FAU email addresses and passwords for secure access to the submissions website hosted by WCOnline.
+To participate, they will use their FAU email addresses and passwords for secure access to the submissions website.